RBLXUtils/FastSignal/README.md

 * GoodSignal does not support .Connected.

-* GoodSignal is made only for Immediate mode, and does not have a Deferred mode option, while sleitnick's fork has `:FireDeferred`, it's not a very optimal solution as it's not a toggle, you have to go out of your way to use Deferred and it's inconvienient.
+* GoodSignal is made only for Immediate mode, and does not have a Deferred mode option, while sleitnick's fork has `:FireDeferred`, it's not a very optimal solution as it's not a toggle, you have to go out of your way to use Deferred and it's inconvenient.

 * GoodSignal has no :Destroy, only :DisconnectAll which means you can’t stop new connections from being created.